Heart Rate Variability – How to Analyze ECG Data

 By using Poincaré plots and other sophisticated analytical techniques, it’s possible to further numerically quantify the HRV of respondents.

 While the methods above are varied in both their calculation and execution, the story they tell is essentially the same – a quantification of HRV.
 The results from each method and test can inform findings that relate to not only our well-being, but also our psychological state too.

 Although there are no standard accepted values that can be used to compare HRV results, it is possible to look at how the results of respondents compare to each other.
 This measurement also provides a more suitable comparison than using beats per minute (bpm).
 An example of how this could look is shown in the image below.

-Using ECG with other biometric measurements can provide a more complete way of understanding someone’s thoughts, emotions, or behaviors.
+Using ECG with other biosensor measurements can provide a more complete way of understanding someone’s thoughts, emotions, or behaviors.
 By using the complementarity of each sensor to understand a different aspect of human responses (e.g. by pairing facial expression analysis with ECG to understand both emotion and arousal) it’s possible to gain a clear picture of how someone experiences the world.

-With iMotions, it’s straightforward to begin research with a collection of biometric sensors.
+With iMotions, it’s straightforward to begin research with a collection of sensors.
 Once ECG data is collected it can be readily transformed to a format suitable for Kubios, making the steps to advanced analysis even easier.

 Among researchers, Kubios is one of most commonly used analysis tool for HRV.
 It offers a user friendly interface with options to correct signal artifacts as well as detailed reporting and analysis tool in both the time and frequency domain.

 I hope you’ve enjoyed reading about the ways in which HRV can be calculated, and how it can inform and expand findings in your research.